 All cases are processed through the Head of Legal & Democratic Services who determines the most appropriate person from the panel to deal with the case, having regard to the issues.

-Appeals Against Employer Decisions in 2021-22.
+Appeals Against Employer Decisions in 2022-23.

-Reason for Appeal Number Decision Appealing employer's refusal to grant ill health retirement 2 1 appeal successful 1 appeal pending Appealing against level of ill health benefits 8 1 appeal successful 1 appeal upheld by the Scottish Ministers 4 appeals unsuccessful 2 appeals pending
+Reason for Appeal Number Decision Appealing employer's refusal to grant ill 2 2 appeals pending health retirement Appealing against level of ill health benefits 4 4 appeals pending